-The internet has revolutionised the way the world does business, and opened up incredible opportunities for remote employment.
-Learn the ropes, and you could soon find yourself working from your sun room in a pair of slippers with a cup of coffee in hand.
+The internet has revolutionised the way the world does business, and opened-up incredible opportunities for remote employment.
+Learn the ropes, and you could soon find yourself working from your sunroom in a pair of slippers with a cup of coffee in hand!
 Now that beats a morning commute any day.
-For example, if you’re a retired high school teacher but still want to nurture your academic roots post-retirement, transitioning online is a great option.
+If you’re a retired high school teacher, but still want to nurture your academic roots post-retirement, transitioning online is a great option.
 On freelancing sites like Upwork and People Per Hour you can hunt down a myriad of relevant jobs, from private tutoring and academic essay writing to document editing and journalism articles.

 Leverage your expertise

 Chances are you’ve been working in your current field for decades, and are a bona fide expert.
 If you’re dreaming of retirement but don’t want to leave the workforce entirely, why not parlay your expertise into consulting?
 An organic starting point is your pre-retirement employer, who could be interested in keeping you on as a freelance employee for special projects.
 Remember, millennials may be the future but this has only helped to sanction the exclusivity of experienced professionals.
 Baby boomers are rapidly retiring, which has left businesses clamouring to retain top talent.
 This means you!

 Join the sharing economy